 We have many activities over the year to fit all interests from beginner and intermediate to advanced session.
-There is also coaching for 1-3 star undertaken by our club coaches.

 Attendance is encouraged at appropriate sessions to develop member experience.
 Though we also acknowledge that some members just enjoy a relaxed paddle down a quiet river.

 We only ask that you are of an appropriate standard for the trips you wish to attend.
 If you are not, do not worry we will set out on the right paddling pathway plan over subsequent months such that you will get future opportunity to go on the more wild adventures with our other members.

 As a club we also make a commitment to supporting the local community.
 This may include public paddles sessions through to “Go Canoeing Week” inter-club river cleans.
 We encourage our members to give something back to the local community by supporting such events.

 For those new to the sport, we supply equipment including kayaks, buoyancy aids, safety helmets and paddles.
 Over time, as members develop we hope that they will acquire their own equipment to free up equipment for new club members.

 The trips are open to all membership levels and aimed at the family and Start and Discover level paddlers.
 These tend to be flat water paddles along slow flowing rivers such as River Medway, River Rother, River Stour or calm coastal bays around Broadstairs and Ramsgate.
 There may be some canoe shoots at the weirs which can be easily walked around.
 There may also be Grade-1 waters with slightly higher flow and small drops, but generally safe for the less experienced wishing to develop skills further under supervision.